Polls open 6:00 AM to 8:00 PM

 Check or Find Your Polling Place

-Absentee Ballot FAQ
+Absentee Ballot FAQ at CT Secretary of the State

-Track Your Absentee Ballot
+Track Your Absentee Ballot Stamford Government Election Information

-November 7: Election Day--polls open at 6:00 AM, close at 8:00 PM
+November 5: Election Day--polls open at 6:00 AM, close at 8:00 PM

-November 7: Absentee Ballots must be received by the Town Clerk by 8:00 PM or they will not be counted
+November 5: Absentee Ballots must be received by the Town Clerk by 8:00 PM

 If you can answer yes to all three of these questions, you can register to vote in Connecticut: